 Not every user will need or use those features – but again, the focus from GoDaddy is that “we are convenient” and the focus from SiteGround is that “we are a high-performing host.”

-Third, on backups, SiteGround says they “keep up to 30 backup copies of your website” with free daily backups.
+Third, on backups, SiteGround says they “keep up to 30 backup copies of your website” with free daily backups (though not on the StartUp plan).
 With GoDaddy, it’s an additional fee.

 Fourth, on guarantees, they both do 30-day money back guarantees.

 Fifth, they both use cPanel as their server management and provide a range of one-click app installers.

 Like I mentioned earlier – the core job of a web host is to deliver your website files whenever a browser requests them.
 The caveat is that you probably want your web host to deliver them quickly.